noteflakes/ripple/README.markdown

 # Ripple - DRY for Lilypond

-Ripple is a small program that helps you generate scores and parts without repeating yourself, performing complex includes or writing lisp macros.
+Ripple is a small program that helps you generate scores and parts without repeating yourself, performing complex includes or writing scheme macros.

 Ripple does two things: